Oneledger/hackathon-sdk/README.md

 	Operator:            "operator"
    ```
 5. Some restrictions in the vehicle part tracking app:
-   1. vehicle identification number (VIN) needs to be exact 17 characters in string
+   1. Vehicle identification number (VIN) needs to be exact 17 characters in string
    2. Stock number needs to be exact 9 characters in string
+   3. The combination of VIN and part type should be unique(same VIN with different part types will be recognized as different vehicle part entities, vise versa)
-   3. Year of manufacture will be integer
+   4. Year of manufacture will be integer
 6. json tag for querying the vehicle part:
    ```
 	VIN:                 "vin"